abett/gpt3-reverse-thesaurus/README.md

 ```

-To build the browser extension
+To build the browser extension (this will also build into /build)
 ```
 $ NODE_ENV=production npm run build
 ```